A Monumental Family Reunion Given by Willie (June) Platt

-Even at a time when an illness was thrust upon June, he was determined to keep that promise and pursue the organization of this event.
+Even at a time when the illness was thrust upon June, he was determined to keep that promise and pursue the organization of this event.
 His treatments of chemotherapy caused June to lose his hair, fingernails and a lot of weight.
 June's oldest daughter Yvonne contacted family members before the reunion and asked that we keep her dad in our prayers because of this illness.
 She was concerned that June would not live to see the family reunion after being hospitalized.
 He was there at the Platt-Coleman reunion, with that larger than life smile.
 Willie (June) Platt, vehemently fought for the breath of life daily.
 His faith in God was strong as June was also thankful for his life as well as the new hair and fingernails he had grown.
 June's determination and love for family was an admirable quality we should all imitate.
-(I must sadly express that Willie (June) Platt passed away previously and now we also must acknowledge the death of his daughter Desiree.
+(I must sadly express that Willie (June) Platt passed away and now we also must acknowledge the death of his daughter Desiree.
 Our love and prayers go out constantly to this family.
 We must all have faith in the hope of the resurrection as mentioned at John 5:28,29 "Do not be amazed at this, for the hour is coming in which all those in the memorial tombs will hear his voice and come out, . . ."
 New World Translation of the Holy Scriptures)